 Rarely do treatments that have already displayed sustained success experience a spike in popularity.
 Injectables such as BOTOX® and dermal fillers have long been the most popular cosmetic procedures throughout the U.S. and the world.
 Still, a new generation of patients seems to be discovering these treatments.
 We’ve also seen an increase in the number of patients seeking dermal fillers and BOTOX at our Rochester, NY, dermatology practice.

-With that in mind, we believe it would be helpful to provide this ultimate guide to injectables, where women and men interested in these treatments can access useful information about the various types of fillers, BOTOX, and similar aesthetic products.
+With that ever-increasing popularity in mind, we’re providing this ultimate guide to injectables, where women and men interested in these treatments can access useful information about the various types of fillers, BOTOX, and similar aesthetic products.

 What Are Cosmetic Injectables?